 Generally, I do not recommend any of Apple’s accessories such as chargers or adapters.
 They are usually overpriced and Apple doesn’t have a very good track record at making cables that are reliable.
 The good news is that the new computers all use USB-C which is an industry-standard, so for the first time ever notebook chargers are now universal, which is the tradeoff we get for no longer having MagSafe.
 Forget to pack your Apple charger?
 You can grab a new Dell or Acer charger and use that!

 For chargers, I usually recommend Anker and Aukey.
 Some of my favorite configurations have two or more ports so that you can simultaneously charge your Mac and your iPhone.
 Or your Mac and iPad.
-Or your Mac and Android.
+Or your Mac and an Android.

 Sometimes what works better than a USB-C adapter is to replace the entire cable itself with a cable with USB-C on one end and the connector you need on the other.
 Especially when it comes to external hard drives.
 It usually costs $2 or $3 more than an adapter, but it’s going to be less bulky and more reliable.
 Great brands are Anker, AmazonBasics, and CableMatters.

 Some samples of these cables are below, in order of left to right in the image above: